Sometimes people just won't believe you.

 - An American Tail: Fievel Goes West, no one will believe Fievel after he warns them about Cat R. Waul's evil plan to eat all of the mice that he convinced to move west, which Fievel overheard while snooping.

 - In Mulan, when the Huns emerge from the snow, Mulan is the only one who sees it.
-She returns to the city to inform Shang of this, but he doesn't believe her because she had earlier lied and posed as a soldier.
+She returns to the city to inform Shang of this, but he doesn't believe her because she had earlier lied and posed as a man.
 The ordinary folk refuse to listen because she's a woman.
 In a twist of fate, Shan Yu and his army show up at that exact moment and take the Emperor hostage right in front of everybody.

-- Mr. Tweedy in Chicken Run notices early on in the film that the chickens are plotting something and insists on investigating, but his wife, Big Bad Mrs. Tweedy, will have none of it and forces him to think it's all in his head.
+- Mr. Tweedy in Chicken Run notices early on in the film that the chickens are plotting something and insists on investigating, but his wife, Big Bad Mrs. Tweedy, refuses to listen and convinces him it's all in his head.
 Naturally, the chickens are left free to organize a revolt, thoroughly humiliate Mrs. Tweedy, and escape.

-Mr. Tweedy: I told you, they was organized.
+Mr. Tweedy: I told you they was organized.

 - Hercules: Phil discovers Meg is working for Hades (albeit unwillingly).
-When he tries to warn Herc, he will have none of it, going to the point of hitting him in a blind rage, leading Phil to leave at Herc's darkest hour.
-Hades ends up revealing Meg's involvement to Herc after taking his strength away.
+When he tries to warn Hercules, he will have none of it, going to the point of hitting him in a blind rage, leading Phil to leave at Herc's darkest hour.
+Hades ends up revealing Meg's involvement to Hercules after taking his strength away.
 And boy, does it have a more crushing effect on Herc than having his strength gone.

 - Osmosis Jones infiltrates the villain Thrax's organization and learns his entire plan — but because he's a screw-up, nobody believes his warnings.
 Thrax even points this out, and has a laugh over it.